davidAlgis/zotero2SemanticScholar/Readme.md

 In Zotero, export the library in __format CSV__ (File/Export Library), then launch the gui.
 Complete the login and password fields with your semanticscholar account informations.
 Select the csv file you exported just before.
 Finally, click on _Send data to SemanticScholar.com..._, wait a minute... that's it ! 🙂

 There is a save system, to know which papers has been sent to Semantic Scholar.
-Therefore, if you need to send a new part of your library to Semantic Scholar it'll only send the new articles.
-Likewise, if the application crash your progression will be saved.
+Therefore, if you need to send a new part of your library to Semantic Scholar it will only send the new articles.
+Likewise, if the application crash, your progression will be saved.

 ## Building